Walled city of Vratnik

-History and heritage

-Developed by the Ottomans since 16th century, its core was redeveloped into in the fortified "walled city" in 18th century, after Prince Eugene of Savoy brief terror-raid into Ottoman-held Bosnia which culminated in sacking and burning of undefended open city of Sarajevo.

-The "Walled city of Vratnik" lies within the wider neighbourhood of the same name and is designated as a national monument of Bosnia and Herzegovina since 2005.

-Vratnik is of Slavic origin and is derived from the form Bratnik, which appears in the Turkish documents in the second half of the 15th century.
-Others believe, Vratnik name comes from the word "vrata" (gateway or door).
-The old Vratnik fort is associated with its location alongside the roads by which persons and goods entered the town from east at that time.
-The "Imperial Road" (Carska Džada), road from Sarajevo via Višegrad to Istanbul, led over Vratnik for centuries.

-Vratnik is a tourist attraction primarily due to its old town architecture and Sarajevo city view lookouts.

-Walled city of Vratnik

-The Walled city of Vratnik lies within wider neighborhood of the same name and is designated as a national monument of Bosnia and Herzegovina since 2005.
+The Walled city of Vratnik, also Old Vratnik Fort, is located in Vratnik neighborhood, in Sarajevo, Bosnia and Herzegovina.
+It represents urban core within the wider neighbourhood of the same name.
+Since 2005 the KONS designated walled area of the neighborhood a national monument of Bosnia and Herzegovina.

+History

-Up until the brief but destating brief terror-raid of Prince Eugene of Savoy in 1697, when city was sacked and numerous buildings burnt and rest of the city severely damaged, Sarajevo was an open city.
+Up until the brief but devastating terror-raid of Prince Eugene of Savoy in 1697, when city was sacked and numerous buildings burnt and rest of the city severely damaged, Sarajevo was an open city.
 This tragic event prompted governor Ahmed-paša Rustempašić Skopljak in 1727, to order Vratnik town and most of its core to be redeveloped into the fortified "walled city".

 Ahmed-paša brought five fortress architects from Dubrovnik to supervise the construction.
 After it was completed in 1739, there were three tower-gates (Sirokac, Ploca and Visegrad) and five forts.
 Bijela/White and Zuta/Yellow fortresses are the most significant ones.

 According to his decree, the defense wall was supposed to be "one-hour walk long, two yards thick, and ten yards tall."

 Legend has it that Vratnik got its name due to fact that it symbolised the "doors of Sarajevo".
 The fort doors, which were made out of oak wood, were closed at each sundown and again opened at sunrise.
 Sultan Mehmed Fatih entered through these doors and had a white mosque with sahat-kula that was built in his honor.
 He used White fortress as camp inside the old Vratnik town.

-Many believe the fortress wall and the towers have always been the symbols of defense and freedom, while the Martyr’s Memorial nearby cemetery is a daily reminder on the price that was paid for it.
+The fortresses, defensive walls and the gates and towers have been important symbols for the population living in the neighborhood and its vicinity.
+Today the Martyr’s Memorial cemetery is another example of historical and symbolic values ingrained into the neighborhood history.